brianhallerweb/UlanMedia/README.md

 which happens in CRON.

 1. Data arrives from MGID and voluum through /data_acquisition_scripts/create_p_and_c_widgets_for_one_campaign_datasets.py.
 It creates a separate file for each campaign.
-2. /data_adquisition_scripts/create_complete_p_widgets_datasets.py takes the data from p_and_widgets_for_one_campaign and processes into a dictionary of p widgets.
+2. /data_adquisition_scripts/create_complete_p_widgets_datasets.py takes the data from p_and_c_widgets_for_one_campaign and processes into a dictionary of p widgets.
 All the needed data for each widget is contained there.

 Then /pwidgetsforallcampaigns is easily created with the typical 2 POST request process